openimis/database_postgresql/README.md

 ## Usage
 The migration tool consists of three files:
-* migtool.py - The python code
+* migtool.py - The python code of the script
 * settings.ini - The tool's configuration file
 * tables.txt - The list of all tables that need migrating